aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsx-to-excel/_index.md

 ---
 title: Convert XLSX to EXCEL C#
 description: Convert XLSX to EXCEL Online for Free.
-Free Online XLSX Converter.
-Convert XLSX to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+Free Online XLSX to EXCEL Converter.
+C# XLSX to EXCEL.
+XLSX to EXCEL via C#.
 keywords: Convert XLSX, XLSX Converter, XLSX to PDF, XLSX to Word, XLSX to PPT, XLSX to Image
 ---